🎼 🎵 🎶

 What type of music do you teach?

 We offer piano lessons for all skill levels from beginners through advanced.
-Variety of styles from classical to popular music, scales, theory, and improvisation.
+Variety of styles from classical to popular music, scales, theory, music writing and improvisation.

 Students learn correct techniques and instrumental skills, emotional expression through music, and theoretical knowledge.